-Note: In all parts of your Business Plan, and in all conversations about it, you and your Team will talk about 'commitments', not about 'goals, targets, aims and objectives'.
+Important Note: In all parts of your Business Plan, and in all conversations about it, you and your Team will talk about 'commitments', not about 'goals, targets, aims and objectives'.
 'Goals, targets, aims and objectives' are weak and wishy-washy words that leave way too much wiggle room to NOT perform.
+Replace them with one word that changes everything...'Commitments'

-Nobody cares what we 'aim' to do.
-They want to know what we 'commit' to do.
-When we change our language, we change our culture.
-Create a culture of 'commitment' and accountability.
+Nobody cares what you 'aim' to do.
+They want to know what you 'commit' to do.
+When you change your language, you change your culture.
+Create a culture of 'commitment' empowerment and accountability.

 7. There's absolutely no point having a Business Plan without a clear and specific Action Commitment, timely follow-up, performance measurement and 'course correction' when required.
-'The world is run by those who measure and follow up.'
+"The world is run by those who measure and follow up."